michauhl/RBPBench/README.md

 ##### Connecting modes

 All motif search modes additionally output motif hits in BED format.
-This way, the motif hit regions themselves can again be used as input regions for the other modes, allowing for easily refined hypothesis checking.
+These files for each hit also contain the matched sequence, plus the genomic region annotation (if a GTF file was supplied).
+This way, the motif hit regions themselves (or a subset of interest after filtering, e.g. certain matched sequences or e.g. only motifs residing in 3'UTRs) can again be used as input regions for the other modes, allowing for easily refined hypothesis checking.

 ### Inputs

 #### Motifs